rivercut404/RTOS_design_101/README.txt

   - Then... scheduler, Kernel_task_scheduler() function, set the newly executing task's timeslice value (just pre-set value) and then run new task!

+3. Issues and Handling

+[Aug.
+16]
+Issue : What if the timer interrupt occur while context switching is ongoing?

+- The term "context switching" in this context include the user task state transition to NOT_RUNNING, internal checking of the current task state, call the yield() function.

+- One method is that disable the timer interrupt before context switching then enable it after switching
+  - It would affect the accuracy of absolute execution time and fairness
+  - Let's consider timeslice as just a multiple of the time tick

+  - Mask Timer interrupt while scheduling
+  - Disable at the beginning of the scheduler function

+  *** Where and When and How to enable it...?